ellisonch/ellisonch.github.io/_posts/2015-12-20-rewriting-as-a-computational-paradigm.md

 #### Syntax
 Because we're talking about *term*-rewriting, we need a way to define what terms are allowed.
 This is like describing a syntax that we're going to allow ourselves to talk about.
-Natural numbers are build recursively using the following [signature](http://en.wikipedia.org/wiki/Signature_(logic)):
+Natural numbers are built recursively using the following [signature](http://en.wikipedia.org/wiki/Signature_(logic)):

 <pre>
 sort Nat .